 This course includes a critical analysis of a selection of Shakespeare's plays representative of his literary development.
 Lectures, films, and recordings are used to examine life and theatre in Elizabethan England.
+ENGL 275 is the transferable equivalent of ENGL 077.
+A student taking ENGL 275 may not earn credit for ENGL 077.

 WORLD LITERATURE: TO 17TH CENTURY

-PREREQUISITE: ENGL 101 or ENGL 101H.
+LECTURE: 54 contact hours per semester

-LECTURE: 3 contact hours per week.
+PREREQUISITE: ENGL 101 or ENGL 101H